 By reducing the time to signature for procurement contracts, Merck can place orders with suppliers faster.
 This reduces delays and helps to prevent waits for time-critical orders.

-“Before Acrobat Sign, there was really no way to speed up the signature workflow because we relied on mail and the postal system was out of our hands,” says Metzger.
-“With Acrobat Sign, we have more control over the end to end process.
+“Before Adobe Acrobat Sign, there was really no way to speed up the signature workflow because we relied on mail and the postal system was out of our hands,” says Metzger.
+“With Adobe Acrobat Sign, we have more control over the end to end process.
 We can track the status of a document in the workflow and automate or send reminder emails to the signer with a few clicks, and dramatically reduce delays in procurement.”

-Merck is aiming to complete 5,000 procurement transactions in its first year after implementing Acrobat Sign.
+Merck is aiming to complete 5,000 procurement transactions in its first year after implementing Adobe Acrobat Sign.
 This includes non-disclosure agreements, master service agreements, and service contracts, which can be 15 pages long.
 Eliminating the need to print such volumes of paper has already produced a significant environmental impact, saving an estimated 2,000 kg of wood and 53,000 liters of water in eight months.*